geopandas/geopandas/doc/source/set_operations.rst

 More Examples
 -------------

-A larger set of examples of the use of ``overlay`` can be found `here <http://nbviewer.jupyter.org/github/geopandas/geopandas/blob/master/examples/overlays.ipynb>`_
+A larger set of examples of the use of ``overlay`` can be found in examples gallery.